Matthew-Hsu/PiPass/README.md

-# Status Update - 03/31/2015
-There is a small update to PiPass 1.1.
-One person has reported that upon switching MAC addresses for a new Nintendo Zone, that their WiFi adapter does not broadcast the new Access Point.
-I have not seen this personally, but I have issued a suggested fix for it.
-In addition, PiPass will traverse the current list being used in random order now.
-If these features are useful to you, you can download piPass.py and piPassCommand.py from the master branch and overwrite the files in /opt/PiPass/ that exists in PiPass 1.1.
-Refer to 'Updating PiPass Manually' if you want more information on how to update PiPass to currently in developed features.

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
-However, fine tuning of the database source and network configuration will require getting your hands 'dirty'.
+However, some fine tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

-# What's New in Version 1.1
+# What's New in Version 1.2
-PiPass now pulls data from Google Spreadsheets.
-PiPass uses a custom Spreadsheet instead because the data on http://www.homepass.info is a little bit more difficult to parse with additional comments and formatting.

-The base installation will default to using the extended MACs found on FatMagic's database.
-The custom spreadsheet that PiPass is using won't be updated regularly, unless it needs to be fixed.
-It is good for general purpose Homepass usage.

-Moving to Google Spreadsheets allows for the possibility of viewing and pulling data from FatMagic's database when the data inputs follow a standard convention.
-The intention to move to Google Spreadsheets is to allow for easier maintenance of custom Nintendo Zone databases that is both user friendly and to leverage online backups.
+PiPass can now be configured through the dashboard.
+It is no longer required to manually edit piPass.py to fine tune settings.
+However, the adding/editing of accepted 3DS MAC addresses still requires a manual edit through the Raspberry Pi console.

+Also included is the ability to enable the random visiting of Nintendo Zones.
+Much like every release, there are some bug fixes and some interface changes with the dashboard.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.6.0-24 U firmware was used to verify functionality of 'Homepass'.